 Rhubarb & Strawberry Pie

-his recipe was one of the good things that has come out of a rainy spring.
+This recipe was one of the good things that came out of a rainy spring.
 I had plenty of rhubarb in my garden, and this was a worthy reward.

 Pie pastry dough can be made ahead, or frozen and thawed out for use.
-You can even use a pre-made double crust pie shell if you wish!
+You can even use a pre-made double crust pie shell if you wish – the filling will make it shine.

 690 g/ 2-3/4 cups all-purpose flour